 Hello my friends.
-Today I'm writing from a place I've frequently been in but navigating differently.
-And that's on the receiving end of the blue narcissistic word salad barrage that comes out of nowhere.
-I'm going to explain how I am doing things differently to bypass the freezing, fixing and fighting and fawning trauma responses.
+Today I'm writing from a place I've frequently been in but am now navigating differently.
+And that's on the receiving end of the narcissistic word salad barrage that comes out of nowhere.
+I was frequently the butt of narcissistic parent abuse and rage.
+That's how I developed childhood trauma responses.
+I'm going to explain how I am doing things differently to bypass the freezing, fixing, fighting and fawning trauma responses.
 Today, it happened when my husband was in pain, exhausted and angry.
 He works nights.
 And doesn't handle pain well.
 No excuse.
 Just fact.

 My personal narc isn't really a full-blown narc.
-He's more of an 85% nice guy with narcissistic tendencies that he doesn't check.
-He has the false idea that if he feels attacked it's perfectly fine to "lash back" And actually take it nuclear.
+He's more of an 90% nice guy with trauma-induced narcissistic tendencies that he doesn't check.
+He has the false idea (he articulate, not me putting words in his mouth) that if he feels attacked it's perfectly fine to "lash back" And actually take it nuclear.
 Since there's no accounting for what will set off that shame response at any given time, he feels carte blanche to "counterattack" anytime he decides he's been attacked.
 What really happens is that he draws first blood.
 An adult with childhood trauma like me wouldn't dream of starting anything.
 And if I did, I'd back down very quickly.
 Not so the narcissist.
 Word salad flies like bullets at the drop of a hat.

 Because there is no way to avoid attack by an enraged narcissist who has you in his sites.

-When he has fully sprayed his venom, and only then, he will back down.
+When he has fully sprayed his venom, and only then, he will stop.
+Not because he's any less arrogant.
+He just wore himself out.
 But he has to get the adrenaline payoff first.
 No matter how many times he promised he will check himself in future.
 No matter how prettily he apologizes.
 Because he is sort of sincere but with reservations.
 He always keeps a trump card in his back pocket, an excuse that nullifies promises.
 And he gives himself that free pass when he "feels questioned" or "scolded."
 And which of course is not a real promise of change.
 It is conditional on his hidden, unspoken criteria.

 In short, he future fakes.